NayanSadariya/CrowdChain-The-future-of-Shark-Tank/ReadME.md

 # Crowd Chain

-Crowd Chain is the future of Shark Tank, offering a platform that connects investors with project creators while ensuring transparency, fairness, and legal accountability.
-Our platform leverages blockchain technology and government-approved e-contracts to foster trust and security among users.
+I am proud to share that Crowd Chain is a future on Shark Tank project!
+The idea behind Crowd Chain is to break the barriers of traditional crowdfunding by creating a permissionless platform where everyone can be a Shark.
+Unlike the limited 5 investors on Shark Tank, we’ve built a system where anyone can participate as an investor and help fund innovative ideas.

 ## Key Features